eProsima/Micro-XRCE-DDS-docs/docs/client.rst

 .. _micro_xrce_dds_client_label:

-Micro XRCE-DDS Client
+eProsima Micro XRCE-DDS Client
 =====================
-In *Micro XRCE-DDS*, a *Client* can communicate with DDS Network as any other DDS actor could do.
+In *eProsima Micro XRCE-DDS*, a *Client* can communicate with DDS Network as any other DDS actor could do.
 *Clients* can publish and subscribe to data Topics in the DDS Global Data Space.

-*Micro XRCE-DDS* provides you with a C API to create *Micro XRCE-DDS Clients* application.
+*eProsima Micro XRCE-DDS* provides you with a C API to create *eProsima Micro XRCE-DDS Clients* application.
 All functions needed to set up the *Client* can be found into ``client.h`` header.
 This is the only header you need to include.